zephinzer/wiki.joeir.net/docs/code-logistics/git.md

 ### Adding a file to a previous commit

+!!!
+Info "Why"
-I forgot to run `git add` on a file that should be in the previous commit.
+    - I forgot to run `git add` on a file that should be in the previous commit.

 ```sh
 # stage the missing file first